Editor's note: This article was originally published in 2014 but has been updated for 2019 and beyond. We hope you enjoy!

 The important part is setting the goal, creating the plan, and holding yourself accountable.

 Goal setting and business success

 Goal setting is a frequently used term in business.
 That's because it's an important part of business success.
 We can't move forward without goals.

 Small goals lead to big accomplishments.
 Short-term goals create long-term achievements.
 Professional goals can help us realize our personal goals.

-So, what are your goals for 2015?
+So, what are your goals for this year?
 It's time to make things happen.